 Students examine how information changes over time in order to determine the values, perspectives, and processes that shape it.

 - A lot of research – particularly scientific research – simply cannot be conducted without adequate funding from organizations like the National Institutes of Health.
-Read this article, After Congressional Green Light, Scientists Begin Hemp Studies, and discuss the ways in which both funding and government permission can influence what gets researched and what does not.
+Read After Congressional Green Light, Scientists Begin Hemp Studies, and take a look at Why Can’t the U.S. Treat Gun Violence as a Public-Health Problem?
+Discuss the ways in which both funding and government permission can influence what gets researched and what does not.
 How might social, cultural, and historical context affect what type of information is created – and thus what people know – over time?

 - Scientific findings don’t always get translated accurately by popular media outlets.
 Check out this “Scientific Studies” segment from Last Week Tonight with John Oliver for a comedic rundown of how what we see in the news is often exaggerated, misinterpreted, or just plain false.